Ataa00/ITG-Training/Project-Vidly/README.md

     Same as Version 1.
 - Added new APIs for Customers:
   - For Create user:
-    - I used POST method.
+    - I used the POST method.
-    - URL: http/localhost:3000/api/customers/createCustomer
+    - URL: http/localhost:3000/api/customers/
     - Inside body request:
       ```
       {